Back to DWU AI Articles

 The statute requires that prior to imposing a PFC, the airport is required to provide air carriers with adequate notice and opportunity for consultation.
 This airline consultation requirement, codified in 49 U.S.C. §40117(e), reflects legislative concern about airline costs and competitive impact.
 The statute does not require airlines to agree to the PFC or grant airlines veto power, but it does mandate a structured consultation process that airlines have successfully used to influence PFC program design, conditions, and mitigation measures.

 Importantly, the statute creates a cap on PFC amounts.
 Since 2000 (following passage of the Airline Improvement and Reauthorization Act of 2000), the maximum PFC is $4.50 per passenger.
 This cap applies regardless of project needs, airport size, or market conditions.
 An airport cannot collect $7.00 because a $400 million capital project requires such revenue; the airport is limited to $4.50, necessitating alternative funding sources for any shortfall.
-This statutory cap is perhaps the statutory limit of $4.50 per passenger regardless of project needs (49 U.S.C. §40117(b)(4)) of the PFC statute and has spawned continuous advocacy for increases.
+The statutory cap of $4.50 per passenger (49 U.S.C. §40117(b)(4)) has been the focus of advocacy for increases since 2000.

 The statute further provides that PFCs are to be used only for projects that the FAA approves as meeting statutory eligibility requirements.
 The FAA has interpreted these requirements through decades of administrative practice, policy memoranda, and formal decisions.
 Projects must be at or directly benefit the airport, must provide a benefit to airport users as defined by FAA criteria under 49 U.S.C. §40117 or residents in the airport area, and cannot be funded from other reasonably available sources (including other federal programs like AIP).